Yelp/service_configuration_lib/README.md

 service_configuration_lib is a Python interface to Yelp's SOA architecture.

-WARNING: PaaSTA has been running in production at Yelp for more than a year, and has a number of "Yelpisms" still lingering in the codebase.
+WARNING: service_configuration_lib has been running in production at Yelp for more than a year, and has a number of "Yelpisms" still lingering in the codebase.
 We have made efforts to excise them, but there are bound to be lingering issues.
 Please help us by opening an issue or better yet a pull request.